Does your height really determine how successful a person you are?

 Men on the other hand tend to be more accommodative in their romantic liaisons and are likelier to date women who are shorter than average height.

-That does not mean that your life and career will be determined by your height alone.
+Tall or not, do note that your life and career will not be determined by your height alone.

 Robert Downey Jr., Tom Cruise, Kit Harrington and Jenifer Lopez to name a few.